-*For your convenience all prices are in euro, are for information purposes only, and may differ from the actual prices.
-At the time of publication of the guide (11.11.2015) € 1 was equal to 18,960 Belarus rubles.
+*The prices indicated are for information purposes only, and may differ from the actual ones.
+For your convinies the prices are converted into euros.
+At the moment of publication (14.03.2017) € 1 was worth BYN 2,02.

-The giant Minsk National Airport is 25 miles (40 km) east of downtown.
-It is reachable either by bus or by shuttle bus that runs every 20-30 minutes and arrives at the Tsentralny Avtovokzal (Central Bus Station).
-The ticket costs just a bit under € 2.
-You can check for schedule at ticketbus.by.
-It takes about an hour to get there.
+The giant Minsk National Airport is 25 miles (40 km) away from downtown.
+You can reach it by bus or by shuttle bus that runs every 20-30 minutes and arrives at the Tsentralny Avtovokzal (Central Bus Station).
+The ticket costs almost € 2.
+Check the schedule at ticketbus.by.
+The road takes about an hour.

-Both the Minsk Train Station and the Tsentralny Avtovokzal are downtown next to the Ploš?a Lienina (Lenin Square) subway station.
+Minsk Railway Station and Central Bus Station are downtown next to the Plošcha Lienina (Lenin Square) subway station.
 In general, the subway is the most convenient and economical way to travel around the city.
-The Minsk subway has only two lines (the third one being built as we speak), but nearly everything of importance can be reached by foot from one of the stations.
+The Minsk subway has only two lines (the third one is under construction), but nearly everything of importance can be reached by foot from one of the stations.

-One subway trip costs € 0.25, which surprises and gladdens the hearts of visitors from Europe no end.
-If you are visiting Minsk for even 3-4 days, we recommend that you get a pass for 10, 20, or 30 trips (the more trips, the cheaper).
-There are also “all transportation” passes that can be bought at the metro kiosks; double-check when you get there.
+One subway trip costs € 0.26, which surprises and gladdens the hearts of european visitors.
+If you are visiting Minsk for even 3-4 days, we recommend you to get a pass for 10, 20, or 30 trips (the more trips, the cheaper).
+There are also “all means of public transport” passes that can be bought at the metro kiosks; double-check when you get there.
 You can look up public transportation schedule at the Minsktrans website.

 If you would like to rent a vehicle, use the rentalcars.com search engine that gathers offers from most companies in one place.
 You can expect to pay € 45-50 a day or € 90-110 for three days.
 It makes sense to rent a car if you are planning to go beyond the city (see the Nearby section).
 If you are planning to stay in the capital – public transportation should be more than enough.

-If this is your first time in Minsk and you like to be shown around take a bus tour on a beautiful, very London-like, red bus.
-True enough, a ticket costs € 15 so you might be better off on your own and on foot.
+If this is your first time in Minsk and you like to be shown around take a bus tour on a beautiful London-style bus.
+True enough, a ticket costs € 15, so you might be better off on foot.

 If you become tired of riding around Minsk, you can check ticket availability for trains to other parts of Belarus here.